-further optimization.
+While our multiphoton apertureless near-field lithographic technique provides a significant improvement in spatial resolution, we believe that there is considerable room for further optimization.
 For example, sharpening the metallic tip could help to further localize the enhanced portion of the electromagnetic field.
-The use of shorter incident wavelengths that are in direct two-photon resonance with the photoinitiator also should improve the sensitivity of the process by significantly lowering the polymerization threshold.
-Furthermore, while it is gratifying that this technique can be used with an off-the-shelf commercial resist, it is well known that tailoring the photoinitiator can significantly lower the nonlinear polymerization threshold.
-Finally, it should be possible to spread the full power of an amplified femtosecond laser over a large area, allowing simultaneous exposure with multiple ANSOM tips, similar to the parallel multi-AFM tip recently used in data storage applications 17,18 to allow for the parallel production of nanometer-scale devices.
-Overall, by utilizing a combination of apertureless near-field microscopy and two-photon absorption; we have demonstrated a direct-writing photolithographic technique capable of about 70 nm resolution.
+The use of shorter incident wavelengths that are in direct multiphoton resonance with the photoinitiator also should improve the sensitivity of the process by significantly lowering the polymerization threshold[14].
+Furthermore, while it is gratifying that this technique can be used with an off-the-shelf commercial resist, it is well known that tailoring the photoinitiator can significantly lower the non-linear polymerization threshold[16].
+Finally, it should be possible to spread the full power of an amplified femtosecond laser over a large area, allowing simultaneous exposure with multiple ANSOM tips, similar to parallel multi AFM tip used in data storage applications recently[17,18] to allow for the parallel production of nanometer-scale devices.
+Overall, by utilizing a combination of apertureless near-field microscopy and multiphoton absorption, we have demonstrated a direct-writing photolithographic technique capable of about 70-nm resolution.